 JACKIE FABULOUS, a native New Yorker from The Bronx, moved to California 15 years ago to get a law degree and a husband.
 After successfully earning her Jurist Doctorate and eloping in Vegas, Jackie learned she was better suited to play a lawyer on television and that standup comedy was the actual love her life.
 Divorced and ready to party, Jackie Fabulous realized her destiny was to become a multifaceted performer that is at her best when she’s riding waves of laughter by connecting with all races, genders, and social economic classes on a very personal level.
 Jackie had many compelling reasons to move back to The Bronx after getting her degree and failing at marriage.
 But the financial hardship of being a struggling artist and her younger sister becoming the victim of a crime relegating her to a wheel chair for life only motivated Jackie to fulfill a completely different calling that came to her in her 30’s after 4 years of law school.

 Eddie Brill is a well respected and very funny stand up here in the USA and abroad.

-For the past sixteen years and counting, he has worked on The Late Show with David Letterman.
-He is currently the audience warm-up and for eleven years he was the Stand Up Comedy Talent Coordinator.
+For seventeen years, he worked on The Late Show with David Letterman.
+He was the audience warm-up and for eleven of those years he was the Stand Up Comedy Talent Coordinator.